anttisalonen/progbook/unix.rst

     $ for i in $(seq 1 100); do python gen.py > functions_${i}.txt ; done

 This will generate a hundred files.
 The notation $(...) allows capturing the output of a command within another command.
+By using curly braces ({}) around the 'i' variable we ensure the variable name gets correctly understood by the shell and not confused with the file name template.

 if and branches
 ~~~~~~~~~~~~~~~